 - A noise study to determine if noise walls are required, as guided by The City’s Surface Noise Policy.

-A study to update the future long-term plans for the Glenmore Trail/Crowchild Trail S.W. interchange is expected to occur in 2017-2019.
+A City study to update the long-term plans for the Glenmore Trail/Crowchild Trail S.W. interchange will occur in the future.

 The following drawing shows an overall view of the area and how it will integrate to the SWCRR.
 We will update this section with designs as they become available and progress.